MikeHopley/ftl-ships-guide/federation-b.md

 subtitle: Nisos
 ---

 This ship starts vulnerable due to weak offence.
+Enemies may escape and double the fleet pursuit, so plan your jumps with this in mind.

-Rush shields, then look for a weapon.
+Typically rush shields, then look for a weapon.
 A weapons buffer is also good, but I think the shield upgrades are safer.
 Get the weapons buffer when you can, but not if it might prevent you buying a weapon.

+If you have a convenient store, and especially with stuff to sell, it might sometimes be worth delaying shields.
+You could potentially buy a 1-power weapon and upgrade weapons next.

 Your Zoltan can [power shields-3](https://www.youtube.com/watch?v=jpR3veZtlsc&t=1m59s) against ion.
 Leto is weak but worth keeping unless you need the slot for something else.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.